spiral/docs/docs/en/overview/contributing.md

 ## Issues

-If you come across any issues or security vulnerabilities while using the Spiral Framework, please report them.
+If you come across any issues or security vulnerabilities while using Spiral, please report them.
 The maintainers take these matters very seriously and will do their best to address them as soon as possible.
-You can report issues or vulnerabilities by opening an [issue](https://github.com/spiral/framework/issues) in the Spiral Framework's ] GitHub repository.
+You can report issues or vulnerabilities by opening an [issue](https://github.com/spiral/framework/issues) in `spiral/framework` GitHub repository.

 ## Commercial Support

-It's important to note that the Spiral Framework and all related components are maintained by [Spiral Scout](https://spiralscout.com/).
+It's important to note that Spiral and all related components are maintained by [Spiral Scout](https://spiralscout.com/).

-If you would like to support the development of the Spiral Framework, you can become a [sponsor](https://github.com/sponsors/roadrunner-server).
+If you would like to support the development of Spiral, you can become a [sponsor](https://github.com/sponsors/roadrunner-server).

 Additionally, if you need commercial support, you can contact the Spiral Scout team